oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 ## Task 2: Worker Nodes

-*Worker Nodes* are often referred to as the backbone of a Kubernetes cluster, as they form the foundation and perform the bulk of the computational and operational tasks.
-They have three main components:
+*Worker Nodes* are often referred to as the backbone of a Kubernetes cluster.
+They form the foundation and perform the bulk of the computational and operational tasks.

+*Worker Nodes* have three main components:

 * *Container Runtime* - Responsible for pulling containers and running the container images.
 * *Kubelet* - The primary `node-agent` responsible for interacting with the *Container Runtime* to ensure that containers are running and healthy on the node.